icdevs/Icdevs_mainsite/content_donations.md

 ### BTC:

-Tax deductible and Anonymous: 1HcraDyV6cgbmqzCx1H3kknMYaaoZFnCMH
+Tax deductible: 1HcraDyV6cgbmqzCx1H3kknMYaaoZFnCMH

+Anonymous: 17UwETY4TQEpchBYby8Nvjv446a8EhGkgk

 For Tax Deductible Donations, please email us at donations@icdevs.org the details of your transaction(from address, date, transaction hash, your SSN, Address so that we can deliver you the appropriate documents you will need to document your taxes.